 3rd man charged in B.C. double killing

-A Maple Ridge, B.C. man has been charged with first-degree murder in a double killing where RCMP where criticized for not following up on a 911 call of shots being fired.
+A Maple Ridge, B.C., man has been charged with first-degree murder in a double killing in which RCMP were criticized for not following up on a 911 call of shots being fired.

 A neighbour found Lisa Dudley, 37, bleeding and tied to a chair in her Mission, B.C. home four days after the first call to police in September 2008.
 Dudley died on the way to hospital.